NandiniVerma454/Mahabharata-Chronicles-Dialogue-Sentiment-Analysis/README.md

 The notebook covers the following steps:

-1.Data Loading: Loading the Mahabharata interactions dataset from a CSV file.
+1.**Data Loading**: Loading the Mahabharata interactions dataset from a CSV file.

-2.Data Exploration: Examining the data's structure, statistics, and basic properties.
+2.**Data Exploration**: Examining the data's structure, statistics, and basic properties.

-3.Data Cleaning: Handling missing values, removing duplicates, and addressing inconsistencies.
+3.**Data Cleaning**: Handling missing values, removing duplicates, and addressing inconsistencies.

-4.Data Preprocessing: Transforming data for analysis, such as cleaning and standardizing text fields.
+4.**Data Preprocessing**: Transforming data for analysis, such as cleaning and standardizing text fields.

-5.Data Analysis: Performing basic exploratory analysis, including sentiment analysis.
+5.**Data Analysis**: Performing basic exploratory analysis, including sentiment analysis.

-6.Data Conversion: Converting the processed data into an Excel file for further use.
+6.**Data Conversion**: Converting the processed data into an Excel file for further use.

 The dataset used in this project is a CSV file containing interactions between characters in the Mahabharata.
 It includes columns for character names, dialogue, sentiment, and interaction details.